xinqian-mit/API_Phonons/Readme.md

 phonopy-bandplot by phonopy doesn't have this function anymore, but using bandplot requires phonopy installed.

-#### compiling lammps for the python interface
+#### lammps with the python interface
-When compiling lammps as python library, remember to do the following: <br />
+When compiling lammps as python library, remember to do the following:

 ```
 cd lib/python